Overview

 The text used for the links should be descriptive and accurately convey the purpose of the link.
 Avoid using phrases like "click here" or "read more" as link text.

 Users who navigate with the keyboard rely on visible focus indicators to understand where they are on the page.
-The use of the focusable="false" aria-hidden="true" attribute in the code snippet hides the focus indicator for sighted keyboard users.
-This should be avoided.
-Instead, use a visible focus indicator that meets the contrast requirements.
+Use a visible focus indicator that meets the contrast requirements.

 4.1.2 Name, Role, Value